matejskubic/ser-research/BE%2Dterna-SER-Connectors/DIIA-Connector/Azure-APIM/Search,-Get-APIM-group/Posting-status.md

 ## Inbound data

 _A JSON/XML object with the following items:_
 - maxHits.
 Optional parameter that indicates the number of records that need to be returned.
-If it's not set, 100 records are retrieved.
+If it's not set, 100 records are retrieved. <span style='color:red'>Not needed here as the query retrieves only 1 record.</span>
 - data.
 The sub-object containing the data values with the mapping:

 | Source | Destination | Comment |